rizinorg/cutter/docs/source/building.rst

    meson --version
    cmake --version

-If they are not available, you can use PowerShell to add them to your path one by one:
+If they are not available, you can use PowerShell to add them to your PATH one by one:

 .. code:: powershell